 Digital assets can be broken down into many different types, each with associated risks that must be understood and managed.
 Some of the key asset types are hosts, domains, websites, certificates, third-party applications, and third-party components.

 To highlight the scope of the challenge large organizations face in defending their digital assets, we conducted research on the FT30 basket of companies.
 Summarizing the results, on average each organization has:

 Some of these should be exposed on the internet but in our experience, many should not.

-These assets comprise a large and complex attack surface that needs to be understood and actively managed to reduce the low-hanging fruit available for cybercriminals to exploit.
+These assets comprise a large and complex digital attack surface that needs to be understood and actively managed to reduce the low-hanging fruit available for cybercriminals to exploit.

 Hackers don’t have to compromise your assets to attack your organization or your customers.

 Social engineering through impersonation remains a top tactic for threat actors.
 Impersonating domains, subdomains, landing pages, websites, mobile apps, and social media profiles are all used, many times in combination, to trick consumers and employees into giving up credentials and other personal information or installing malware.